petros-d/docs/docs/add-a-cluster.md

 id: 'add-a-cluster'
 ---

 On Astronomer Cloud, you can configure multiple Clusters for hosting and running your data pipelines.
 By default, each Astronomer installation starts with one Cluster.
-This guide provides instructions for provisioning additional Clusters on your Astronomer installation.
+This guide provides instructions for provisioning additional Clusters on your Astronomer Cloud installation.

 ## Prerequisites